 Section 500.
 Amendments.
 The Planning & Zoning Commission may, on its own motion, on the recommendation of the Board of Selectmen, or on petition of one or more owners of property within the Town, amend these Regulations in accordance with Chapter 124 of the General Statutes of the State of Connecticut, as amended.
-Referrals of such amendments to the South Western Regional Planning Agency Western Connecticut

-Council of Governments shall be made by the Commission in accordance with, and to the extent required by, Chapter 124 of the General Statutes of the State of Connecticut, as amended.
-(Amended 10//21)
+Referrals of such amendments to the Western Connecticut Council of Governments shall be made by the Commission in accordance with, and to the extent required by, Chapter 124 of the General Statutes of the State of the Commission in accordance with, and to the extent required by, Chapter 124 of the General Statutes of the State of Connecticut, as amended.
+(Amended 10/12/21)